Contraction centers in families of hyperkahler manifolds: MBM curves and the K ahler cone

-Remark that it is sufficient to consider the curves of negative square (as only these have orthogonals passing through the interiour of the positive cone) and moreover extremal, i.e. such that their cohomology class cannot be decomposed as a sum of classes of other curves.
+Observe that it is sufficient to consider the curves of negative square (as only these have orthogonals passing through the interior of the positive cone) and which are moreover extremal, i.e. such that their cohomology class cannot be decomposed as a sum of classes of other curves.
 An extremal curve is minimal in the sense of our \ref{minimal}, though apriori the converse needs not be true.

-The K\"ahler cone is thus locally polyhedral in the interior of the positive cone (with some round pieces in the boundary), and its walls (that is, codimension-one faces) are supported on the orthogonal complements to the extremal curves.
+The K\"ahler cone is locally polyhedral in the interior of the positive cone (see e.g. \cite{HT}, Prop.13), with some round pieces in the boundary, and its walls (that is, codimension-one faces) are supported on the orthogonal complements to the extremal curves.

 The notion of an extremal curve is however not adapted to the defor\-mation\--in\-variant context.
-In order to put the theory in this context we have defined the MBM (monodromy birationally minimal) classes in \cite{_AV:MBM_}.
-Here we recall several equivalent definitions (we refer to Section 5 of \cite{_AV:MBM_} for proofs of equivalences).
+In order to put the theory in this context we have defined the MBM (monodromy birationally minimal) classes in \cite{_AV:MBM_}\footnote{G. Mongardi has introduced the notion of wall divisors in \cite{Mon}, the two notions turned out to be equivalent.} Here we recall several equivalent definitions (we refer to section 5 and more specifically to Theorem 5.16 of \cite{_AV:MBM_} for the equivalence).